rnajena/magnipore/README.md

 - path_to_reference_sec_sample : reference FASTA file of second sample
 - sec_sample_label : Name of the sample or pipeline run
 - working_dir : Path to write all output files

+#### required arguments:
+use either the basecalling arguments or provide basecalls
+- basecalling arguments:
-- guppy_bin : Guppy binary
+    - guppy_bin : Path to guppy binary
-- guppy_model : Guppy model used for basecalling
+    - guppy_model : Path to guppy model used for basecalling
+    - (optional) guppy_device : Device used for basecalling (cpu or gpu cuda:0)
+- provided basecalls (FASTQ)
+    - path_to_first_basecalls : Path
+    - path_to_sec_basecalls : Path

 For optional arguments see magnipore.py --help.
 Includes small number of mapping parameters and the option to skip basecalling.